alorman/Teltonika-Notes/spoke-networking-with-vlans/Readme.md

 ## Architecture
 ![](img/spoke-diagram.png)

-This architecture can support `n` computers behind each Spoke router.
-And could support multiple VLANs behind both, if desired.
+This architecture can support `n` computers behind `n` Spoke router(s).
+And could support multiple VLANs behind spokes, if desired.

 ### Advantage of this Architecture:
 - Outgoing connections from each spoke.
 This avoids things like CG-NAT and shifting WAN connections